reality/komenti_guide/patients.md

 $ komenti annotate -l labels.txt -t af_letters/ --out annotations.txt --group-directory-files
 ```

-This will recursively
+This will recursively annotate all of the files, collecting the annotations into a group based on the sub-directory.
+In this case, the identification number for the patient.

-Then, we will use the decision procedure to decide, per document, who has the disease
+Then, we will use the decision procedure to decide, per document, who has each disease:

 ```bash
 $ komenti diagnose -l labels.txt -a annotations.txt --by-group
 ```

+This will give you a TSV containing the judgements.

 ## Manual Validation

+TODO